htcondor/htcondor/docs/users-manual/managing-a-job.rst

 later released for execution by the command *condor_release*.

 Use of the *condor_hold* command causes a hard kill signal to be sent to a currently running job (one in the running state).
-For a standard universe job, this means that no checkpoint is generated before the job stops running and enters the hold state.
-When released, this standard universe job continues its execution using the most recent checkpoint available.

-Jobs in universes other than the standard universe that are running when placed on hold will start over from the beginning when released.
+Jobs that are running when placed on hold will start over from the beginning when released.

 The :doc:`/man-pages/condor_hold` and the :doc:`/man-pages/condor_release`
 manual pages contain usage details.